sdancyger/oracle-db-training/wk 1/readme.md

                 - faculty login time
                     - factulty_ID           * Required
                     - login_time            * Required
+                    - department            ° Optional
                 - faculty logout time
                     - faculty_ID            * Required
                     - logout_time           * Required
+                    - department            ° Optional

+    ## DFo_2_4_Practice

+    Exercise 1: Identify the Unique Identifier and corresponding Primary keys

+In this practice you identify the unique identifiers and the corresponding primary keys from the given scenarios.

+    1. How do you find a particular song in the whole collection?
+What would be a unique identifier for SONG?

+    2. Think about all the students in the classroom.
+Each student is described by several traits or attributes.
+Which attribute or attributes allow you to pick a single student from the rest of the class?

+    3. For each entity, select the attribute that could be the unique identifier of each entity.

+        - Entity: STUDENT
+        - Attributes: student ID, first name, last name, address

+        - Entity: MOVIE
+        - Attributes: title, date released, producer, director

+        - Entity: LOCKER
+        - Attributes: size, location, number

+    Exercise 2: Identify the Unique Identifiers and add to the ERD

+In this practice, you will identify unique identifiers and add to an ERD.

+1. Use the Academic Database ERD from the previous exercises to identify the following:

+    a.
+Unique Identifiers
+        -

+    b.
+Candidate Unique Identifiers
+        -